Bonsai Mary

 Returning the Tree to a Pot

 Once you are satisfied with the design and development of your bonsai tree, it’s time to carefully return it to a suitable pot.
 The choice of pot is crucial as it not only complements the overall aesthetics of the tree but also provides the necessary environment for its growth and development.
-Consider the size and style of the pot, ensuring it accommodates the root system and aligns with the chosen bonsai style.

 When repotting your bonsai tree, it’s important to prepare the pot and the tree for the process.
 Gently remove the tree from its current pot, taking care not to damage the delicate roots.
 Inspect the roots for any signs of root rot or entanglement, and trim as necessary.
-Use a bonsai soil mixture that provides adequate drainage and nutrients for the tree.

 Position the tree in the pot, ensuring it is centered and at the desired angle.
 Carefully fill the pot with the bonsai soil mixture, making sure to fill in all the spaces between the roots while avoiding air pockets.
-Gradually apply pressure to settle the soil and secure the tree in its new pot.
-Water the tree thoroughly, allowing the water to run through the soil and out of the drainage holes.

 Key Steps to Returning the Tree to a Pot